-Pleural disease (effusion) occurs when the pleura, or soft tissue (membrane) surrounding your lungs, becomes inflamed.
-Oftentimes, this type of lung inflammation occurs alongside fluid buildup between the lining around the lung tissue and the chest wall (known as the pleural space).
+Pleural disease occurs when the pleura (membrane), or soft tissue surrounding your lungs, becomes inflamed.
+Oftentimes, this type of lung inflammation occurs alongside fluid buildup between the lining around the lung tissue and the chest wall.
+This area is known as the pleural space.

-Large fluid buildup from pleural disease requires treatment to remove the excessive amounts of fluid.
-This is done with either a chest tube or a needle, which extracts the fluids from the pleural space.
+Large fluid buildup from pleural disease requires treatment to remove excess fluid.
+This is done with either a chest tube or a needle, which removes the fluids from the pleural space.

-Treatment may be repeated as necessary should pleural disease cause more fluid buildup in the future.
+Treatment may be repeated as necessary if pleural disease causes more fluid buildup in the future.

 RA can also lead to inflammation within the small airways of your lungs.
 Over time, chronic inflammation in this area can cause thickening in these airways and lead to mucus blockages in your lungs.
 This is known as small airway obstruction.

-Other signs of small airway obstruction can include dry cough, shortness of breath, and fatigue.
+Other signs of small airway obstruction can include:

-While RA treatments can prevent small airway obstruction, they don’t offer immediate relief from this lung condition.
-Talk to your doctor about rescue inhalers or bronchodilators that can help open up the airways and ensure smoother breathing.
+While RA treatments can prevent small airway obstruction, they do not offer immediate relief from this lung condition.
+Talk with a doctor about rescue inhalers or bronchodilators that can help open up the airways and make breathing smoother.

-While RA is a primary contributor, other risk factors can increase your chances of RA-related lung diseases.
-These include:
+Having RA is the primary contributor of developing RA-related lung diseases, but other risk factors can also increase your chances.
+These risk factors include: